concordia-publishing-house/abstract_importer/README.md

 `MyImporter`'s initializer takes two arguments: `parent` and `data_source`:

  * `parent` is any object that will respond to the names of your collections with an `ActiveRecord::Relation`.
- * `data_source` is any object that will respond to the names of your collections by yielding a hash of attributes once for every record you should import.
+ * `data_source` is any object that will respond to the names of your collections with an `Enumerator`.

 Here are reasonable classes for `parent` and `data_source`: